klalle/MPCNC_Dual_endstops_Marlin_1_1_5__RAMPS_Customized_LCD_Menu/MPCNC_Joystick/README.md

     * Success in sending gcode "M117 Test" from USB-RS232 to RX1 on Marlin (2 days later... should've tried this earlier)
   * Why why why isn't Marlin working when sending gcode from UNO, but works when sending from USB-adapter?
     * I could confirm sending the correct message from UNO TX when connecting to USB-adapter RX
-    * Finally grabbed the multimeter and found out that the TX on the joystick shield that I was using had an voltage devider connected to it to take it down to something that an nrf24L01 wanted.......
+    * Finally grabbed the multimeter and found out that the TX on the joystick shield that I was using had an voltage devider connected to it to take it down to something that an bluetooth wanted.......
     * Connectin straight to the TX-pin on the shield was the key to get it working!

 #### Usage: